awslabs/aws-lambda-rust-runtime/README.md

 ```

 > **info**
-> See other deployment options in [the cargo-lambda documentation](https://github.com/cargo-lambda/cargo-lambda#deploy).
+> See other deployment options in [the Cargo Lambda documentation](https://www.cargo-lambda.info/commands/deploy.html).

-You can test the function with `cargo-lambda`'s invoke subcommand:
+You can test the function with the [invoke subcommand](https://www.cargo-lambda.info/commands/invoke.html):

 ```bash
 cargo lambda invoke --remote \